 What Dispatchers Do

 A dispatcher is to the transportation field what air traffic controllers are to the airline industry.
-They act as go-betweens for drivers and the company’s customers, making sure that freight gets where it needs to go.
-They handle all the legwork involved with a delivery run, from cargo pick-up to the final drop-off.
+They act as go-betweens for drivers and the company’s customers.
+They make sure that freight gets where it needs to go.
+Another thing they handle is all the legwork involved with a delivery run.
+This is anything from cargo pick-up to the final drop-off.

 What It Takes To Be a Dispatcher

-The dispatcher is at the center of all this tension, and must work to keep all sides happy.
+The dispatcher is at the center of all this tension.
+He or she must work to keep all sides happy.
 For this reason, excellent people skills are vital to dispatching success.
 Some other abilities dispatchers should have include:

 - Being able to multitask